fancidev/qtinter/docs/usage.rst

    2. *Nested task execution*.
-      If a coroutine function wrapped by :func:`asyncslot` is called from a coroutine (e.g. as the result of a signal being emitted), the coroutine's task is 'suspended' when the call begins and 'resumed' after the call returns.
-This extension makes :func:`asyncslot` easier to use in practice.
+      If a coroutine function wrapped by :func:`asyncslot` is called from a coroutine (e.g. as the result of a signal being emitted), the calling task is "suspended" when the call begins and "resumed" after the call returns.
+This extension makes :func:`asyncslot` easier to use in a number of scenarios.

    For details on these semantic extensions, see :ref:`eager-execution`.